SwannMrn/YTDL/README.md

 Execute ***modules-setup*** to install the modules.

-NB: You need to have finished the installation of NodeJS before (in node-setup).
+NB: You need to have finished the installation of NodeJS before executing modules-setup (in node-setup).

 **Done!** To start the website, execute ***start*** in the main folder.